+1. Contracting Parties should provide written responses in the single designated language to the questions and comments that have been received.
+These written responses should be made available to the Contracting Parties that submitted the questions and comments at least one day before the discussion of the National Report in question, in order to prepare for a fruitful discussion, and to all other Contracting Parties as soon as reasonably possible.

+2. While all Contracting Parties may attend any Country Group session, those wishing to attend these sessions should inform the Secretariat at the latest two weeks before each Review Meeting of their intent to do so, in order to allow the Secretariat to make the appropriate arrangements.

-- 1. Contracting Parties should provide written responses in the single designated language to the questions and comments that have been received.
-These written responses should be made available to the Contracting Parties that submitted the questions and comments at least one day before the discussion of the National Report in question, in order to prepare for a fruitful discussion, and to all other Contracting Parties as soon as reasonably possible. - 2.
-If a Contracting Party submits questions and comments late in the process (in light of the dates agreed for such submissions), those questions and comments should not be entertained unless the State and Country Group Chairperson concerned agree.
-A Country Group Chairperson may exclude the representatives of a Contracting Party submitting late questions and comments from the session reviewing the National Report to which the questions and comments relate. - 3.
-Elected and selected officers of the Review Meeting (including selected Country Group Chairpersons, elected Country Group Co-ordinators and selected Rapporteurs) should meet at least once prior to the opening of the Review Meeting: to develop a proposal for the structure of oral reports and of the final summary report, taking into account the structure used at the previous Review Meeting; to resolve any pending issues; and to agree on a uniform and efficient way of conducting the review of National Reports. - 4.
-Questions/ comments should be divided into subject categories by each Country Group Co-ordinator as early as possible in order to permit orderly Country Group discussions and the preparation of the Rapporteurs' oral reports and summary reports. - 5.
-The Country Group Co-ordinator should be available to assist in the relevant Country Group discussions at the Review Meeting. - 6.
-Written Rapporteur's working notes for the Country Group oral report should be prepared at the end of each day's session, to permit the orderly review of each National Report and the preparation of the Country Group Rapporteur's oral report and his/her overall summary report.
+3. If a Contracting Party submits questions and comments late in the process (in light of the dates agreed for such submissions), those questions and comments should not be entertained unless the State and Country Group Chairperson concerned agree.

+4. Contracting Parties are encouraged to submit to the Secretariat in advance of the Organizational Meeting the names of individuals that they wish be considered for appointment to the positions of President, Vice-President, Chairperson, Vice-Chairperson, Coordinator, or Rapporteur.

+5. Elected officers of the Review Meeting (including Country Group Chairpersons, Country Group Co-ordinators and Rapporteurs) should meet at least once prior to the opening of the Review Meeting: to develop a proposal for the structure of oral reports and of the final summary report, taking into account the structure used at the previous Review Meeting; to resolve any pending issues; and to agree on a uniform and efficient way of conducting the review of National Reports.

+6. Questions and comments should be divided into subject categories by each Country Group Coordinator as early as possible in order to permit orderly Country Group discussions and the preparation of the Rapporteurs' oral reports and summary reports.

+7. The Country Group Co-ordinator should be available to assist in the relevant Country Group discussions at the Review Meeting.

+8. Written Rapporteur's working notes for the Country Group oral report should be prepared at the end of each day's session, to permit the orderly review of each National Report and the preparation of the Country Group Rapporteur's oral report and his/her overall summary report.
 A first version of these working notes should be presented orally and discussed briefly at the end of each day's Country Group session, as a first check that the working notes reflect the important issues covered during the day.
-This should not restrict the discussion of the overall Group summary report. - 7.
+This should not restrict the discussion of the overall Group summary report.

 With the agreement of the Country Group members, the written daily Rapporteur's working notes should be provided to the Country Group members and the Review Meeting President at the earliest possible time in order to permit review and comment and facilitate preparation of the overall Review Meeting summary report.

-Table 1: Time chart
+Table 1: Time Chart